Knowledge exchange framework (KEF)

 In November 2017, the Government asked the former HEFCE to lead on developing the knowledge exchange framework, to support the Government’s Industrial Strategy ‘Building a Britain fit for the future’.

 Research England have provided advice and recommendations to the Universities minister and in November 2018 the Universities minister Sam Gyimah MP accepted our recommendations.
-We now invite responses to the KEF proposals.
-We are also calling for volunteer institutions to participate in a pilot of the KEF for the remainder of the 2018/19 academic year.

 A link to a video walkthrough of the KEF visualisation is available below.